Hint: They know their stuff

 Maintaining good health can be complicated.
 Many of us turn to the internet when we’re not feeling well, but searching symptoms online can cause anxiety or lead to ineffective treatment.

 Plus, when every search yields dozens of results that contradict one another, it can feel like there are just too many options.
 Instead, it’s nice to have a “home base,” or trusted doctor that knows your family and can make the best recommendations.
 This is where a family doctor comes in.

-“Family doctors are for more than just your annual check-up,” said Dr. Christian Shuman, a Geisinger family physician.
+“Family doctors are for more than just your annual check-up,” says Dr. Christian Shuman, a family physician at Geisinger's Pottsville clinic.
 “They can help with chronic conditions and act as a trusted resource the whole family can turn to.”